nicknettleton/nicknettleton/README.md

 ### 🏆 My Work in AI & Explainability

-My core focus is on **Responsible & Explainable AI (XAI)** - for example combing human-centred design with technical work to solve explainability challenges.
+I am particularly interested in **Responsible & Explainable AI (XAI)** - for example combing human-centred design with technical work to solve explainability challenges.

 You can see my work in my pinned repositories: